 Please find our action plans in the links above for the use of the Sports Premium funding.
 This year's plan is a working document and will be added to as we progress throughout the year.
 Uphill Primary School's allocation of Sports Premium funding does not fund all of the commitments in the PE and Sports Premium Action Plan, so the shortfall is funded from school funds and a contribution for equipment from our Parent, Teacher and Friends Association.

-We have developed a broad offer of support to enable us to cater for the needs of every school across the four Unitary Authority areas.
-Most of our services are free to schools to access, with the exception of some training courses, conferences and the PE Mentor Scheme.
+WESport have developed a broad offer of support to enable them to cater for the needs of every school across the four Unitary Authority areas.
+Most of their services are free to schools to access, with the exception of some training courses, conferences and the PE Mentor Scheme.